Close Menu

 How to Let Your Child Struggle Without Rescuing Them

-I know the question already forming in your head: “But how do I know when to step in and when to step back?”
+Here is the question I know you are already asking: “But how do I know when to step in and when to step back?”

-It’s one of the hardest calls in parenting.
-Here’s what I’ve learned.
+It is one of the hardest calls in parenting.
+Here is what I have learned.

-Before you say no, take a breath and assess the real risk.
+Before you say no, take a breath and honestly assess the real risk.

 Is your child in actual danger, or are you just uncomfortable with the mess, the effort, or the possibility that they might fail?

-Sometimes the best thing you can do is simply step back and watch.
+Sometimes the most powerful thing you can do is simply step back and watch.

-Stay close in case they genuinely need you, but resist jumping in the moment things get hard.
+Stay close in case your child genuinely needs you, but resist jumping in the moment things get difficult.

-When you give kids space to work through a problem, you’re telling them something powerful: “I believe you can figure this out.”
+When you give kids space to work through a problem, you are telling them something powerful: “I believe you can figure this out.”

-My wife didn’t climb the rock for our daughter.
+My wife did not climb the rock for our daughter.

-Be available, be encouraging, but let your child be the one who gets to the top.
+Be available and encouraging, but let your child be the one who reaches the top.

-When we praise effort over outcome, we help kids build a growth mindset that stays with them for life.
+When we praise effort over outcome, we help kids develop the kind of growth mindset that stays with them for life.

-Travel has given me so many chances to practice stepping back and letting my daughter explore, struggle, and figure things out.
+Travel has given me more chances to practice stepping back than anything else in my parenting life.

-There’s something about being somewhere new that makes both parents and kids a little more willing to take a chance.
+There is something about being somewhere unfamiliar that makes both parents and kids more willing to take a chance.

 That day at Ek Phnom Temple, surrounded by old stones and Cambodian heat, I learned that raising resilient kids means getting comfortable with being uncomfortable yourself.